bootstrapworld/curriculum/lessons/Algebra2/exploring-logarithmic-models/langs/en-us/slides.md

 {layout="Launch"}
 # Looking for Patterns

-Working in pairs or small groups, complete the rest of @printable-exercise{exploring-countries.adoc}.
+**Working in pairs or small groups, complete the rest of @printable-exercise{exploring-countries.adoc}.**

+- Use @opt-online-exercise{https://www.desmos.com/calculator/4skkuqubiy, Wealth-v-Health - Linear} to try fitting linear models for this dataset
+- Use @opt-online-exercise{https://www.desmos.com/calculator/fmoxzepfvx, Wealth-v-Health - Quadratic} to try fitting quadratic models for this dataset
+- Use @opt-online-exercise{https://www.desmos.com/calculator/rhtx8vassd, Wealth-v-Health - Exponential} to try fitting exponential models for this dataset

 <!--
 Note: This worksheet involves lots of trial and error, as students try to come up with a good linear model.
 The goal is to __discover that a non-linear model is necessary__.